benetech/PagexmlToRgbConverter/README.md

 # Overview
 This script was written to facilitate converting the [PRImA Layout Analysis Dataset](https://www.primaresearch.org/datasets/Layout_Analysis) into an RGB masked format compatible with training the [dhSegment](https://github.com/dhlab-epfl/dhSegment) model.
 The dataset is comprised of 478 individual pages masked off in the PAGE XML format alongside the images.
 I would think this script could be more generally applied to convert most datasets comprised of images + PAGE XML metadata into RGB masked images suitable for training.

-# Map of colors to region types
+# Mapping of colors to region types
 The basic map is defined at lines 16-27 of converter.py and can be modified to suit.
+Colors are described in RGB notation.
 For example if you want to combine multiple region types into a single color you simple modify the map accordingly and the script should do the right thing (hopefully).

-## The current color -> region type map as a table
+## The default color to region type mapping
 | Region Type | Region Color Code |
 |-------------|-------------------|
 |ChartRegion|255,0,0|